betula/betula/resume/README.md

 A confident participant in building large-scale web applications with distributed teams (7 years experience).

 Expert in financial apps, social networks, administration panels, and Open Source projects.
-- My perfect job would be to write the react native app for mobile phones for your business (with server for it) solo or as architector of a codebase in the team.
+- My perfect job would be to write the react native app for mobile phones for your business (with server for it) solo or as architect of a codebase in the team.
 - My good job would be to create high-delivery user-oriented products and their architecture both solo or in the team.
 - My dream job would be to contribute to the development of the front-end industry through Open Source.